Dental Practice Transition Checklist: Steps for a Smooth Office Handoff

 • Put the deal in writing.
 Make sure to include any specifics involving the transition, including how long it will last, what the obligations of the seller are, and how and when you will notify the patients.

-• Sign and notarize the deal and begin the transition process using the information you gathered during the due diligence.
+• Sign and notarize the deal, and begin the transition process using the information you gathered during the due diligence.

 We suggest making patient communication a priority during the transition.
 Sharing information with patients will make it easy for them to cope with changes as they come and will minimize the chances that you will lose them.